 With that in mind, here’s some attention for “Kindness Works“, a project from Archie Comics Co-CEO Nancy Silberkleit, working with comics writer Ray Felix and artist Fernando Ruiz, a comic story focusing on Scarlet, an autistic student at Riverdale High, originally released to mark World Autism Awareness Day.

-Despite internal differences between Nancy and others at Archie, Nancy aimed to prove that with the story “Kindness Works“, released last year as a special project.
-She worked on it with writer Ray Felix and artist Fernando Ruiz, who was fired in 2016 after 20 years with the company.
+The story “Kindness Works” was released last year as a special project.
+She worked on it with writer Ray Felix and artist Fernando Ruiz.
 The inker and colourist was Dheeraj Mishra from India, and letterer Andrew Thomas, from Canada.

 It’s not sold in stores: she distributes it herself, one issue at a time.
 To obtain a copy, email her at Nancy.Archiecomics@gmail.com.